hejusl/hello-world/README.md

 Hi Humans!

-Hubot here, I like Node.js and Coffeescript
+Hubot there, I like Node.js and Coffeescript tea!